AntonHarbers/CV-App/README.md

 ```
     - styling of elements on cv paper (done for now)
-    - implement change of theme functionality, app theme, main color, secondary color, layout, font
+    - implement functionality of theme section (sunday)
-    - see if a pdf can be exported
+    - see if a pdf can be exported (sunday)
 ```